slothsoft/stardew-challenger/README.md

 ```bat
 .\build x.x.x
 ```
-3. Put the contents of _bin/Challenger.zip_ in a fresh Stardew Valley and test if everything works
+3. Put the contents of _bin/Challenger*.zip_ in a fresh Stardew Valley and test if everything works
-4. Create a new tag and release on GitHub, append the ZIP
+4. Create a new tag and release on GitHub, append the ZIPs
 5. Increment the version in _manifest.json_ and _Challenger.csproj_

 ### Used Tutorials